ONSdigital/statistical-methods-library/imputation/implementation.md

 ------------------

 For forward imputation the data is ordered by period in ascending order.
-The markers for forward imputation are "fir" and "fic" where "fir" means forward imputation from response and "fic" means forward imputation from construction.
+The markers for forward imputation are "FIR" and "FIC" where "FIR" means forward imputation from response and "FIC" means forward imputation from construction.

 Backward Imputation
 -------------------

 In backward imputation the data is ordered by period in descending order.
-The marker for backward imputation is "bi".
+The marker for backward imputation is "BI".
 Of note is that backward imputation takes priority over both constructed values and forward imputation from constructed values.
 As such, if any of these values are present in the block for which backward imputation is being performed they